karanpraharaj/fralotito/content/post/black-hole/index.md

 The EHT is composed of many radio telescope facilities around the world to produce a high-sensitivity, high-angular-resolution telescope.
 Through the technique of very-long-baseline interferometry (VLBI), many independent radio antennas separated by hundreds or thousands of miles can be used together to create a virtual telescope with an effective diameter of the entire planet.

 VLBI alleviates the need for building an impossibly large single-dish telescope by simultaneously observing a common source from an array of telescopes distributed around the Earth.
-This would be a prohibitively small number of measurements to make an image from, however, as the Earth rotates, the projected baselines change, and we observe new measurements.
+This would be a prohibitively small number of measurements to make an image from, however, as the Earth rotates, the "point of view" change, and we observe new measurements.

 <img src="rotate.png" alt="rotate.png"/>